netj/3x/docs/tutorial/README.md

 #### Switch between Targets

-Now, assuming you have several targets defined in your repository, you can switch target for current queue by specifying only the name of the target, as shown in the following command for `rocky`:
+Now, assuming you have several targets defined in your repository, you can switch the target for the current queue by specifying only the name of the target, as shown in the following command for `rocky`:

 ```bash